dilyanpalauzov/openhab-voltronic-inverter/bundles/org.openhab.automation.java223light/README.md

 A transformation is a piece of code with an input and an output.
 So you just have to respect this contract:

 - you can use the OpenHAB input value named 'input'.
 Auto-injection is possible.
 Or you can inherit the Java223Script, as it is already declared.
-- your runnable method must return a value
+- your main() method must return a value

 Example of transformation appending the word "Hello" to the input, using the "no boilerplate" functionality: